Burp Suite for Pentester: Software Vulnerability Scanner & Retire.js

 As we tried to search artisits.php, we got the path value similar to the one we had over at testphp.vulnweb.com.

-However, you can analyze the other listed exploits too much in order to have a better understanding of how vulnerable the software version could be.
+However, you should also analyze the other listed exploits to gain a better understanding of how vulnerable the software version might be

-Once done, we’ll further move back to the Software Vulnerability Scanner tab at our burpsuite and will switch to the Results section there, which contains the vulnerable software versions aligned with their names and hosts and the Possible vulnerable software uses specific paths.
+Once this step is completed, we can move back to the Software Vulnerability Scanner tab in Burp Suite.
+Next, we switch to the Results section, which lists the vulnerable software versions along with their names, hosts, and specific paths that may indicate potential vulnerabilities.

 Retire.js